top of page

 INTRODUCTION

-With the power bestowed upon him by Naumathar, Naöhrad was the First Man created by Thuror.
-Alaris was the First Woman created by the God of Gods, but with the assistance of Hélis, the Goddess of Destiny.
-However, the Lineage of Naöhrad was solely Thuror's responsibility, as Hélis had her own lineage to oversee.
-Naöhrad became the First King of the realm of Naöhrad, and with his queen, they had many children, among whom Dunthax, Ëliar, Ern, Sardhar, Dohr, Dathor, and Viah stood out, with Viah being his youngest and most favored daughter.
-As the First King of Anahkólion, all the other First Lineages owed allegiance to Naöhrad, except for the Thayad's Lineage.
-This was because the Thayad's Lineage stood on equal footing with Naöhrad's, being pure.
-Unlike the others, who, for the purpose of divine conceptual evaluation, were considered Mixed First Lineages due to Thuror's involvement in their creation.
-Thus, the siblings Juhl, Pólorh, Urhul, Thovar, and Reimthor owed him fealty and obedience.
-However, despite the many reasons Naöhrad had throughout his life to think differently, he demanded nothing more than respect for the unity of the kingdoms of Anahkólion.
-Over time, the owed allegiance began to be forgotten.
+Empowered by Naumathar, Naöhrad was the First Man created by Thuror.
+Alaris was the First Woman, crafted by the God of Gods with assistance from Hélis, the Goddess of Destiny.
+Yet the Lineage of Naöhrad fell under the sole responsibility of Thuror, as Hélis had her own lineage to oversee.
+Naöhrad was the First King of the kingdom of Naöhrad, and with his queen, they had many children.
+Among them, the most distinguished were Dunthax, Ëliar, Ern, Sardhar, Dohr, Dathor, and his youngest and most beloved daughter, Viah.
+As the First King of Anahkólion, all the other First Lineages owed obedience to Naöhrad, except for that of the Thayads.
+This exception was due to the Thayad Lineage being elevated to the same pure level as Naöhrad’s, distinct from the others, which were seen as First Mixed Lineages because Thuror had also participated in their creation.
+Thus, the brothers Juhl, Pólorh, Urhul, Thovar, and Reimthor owed him allegiance and obedience.
+However, although Naöhrad had many reasons throughout his life to feel differently, he required nothing but respect for the unity of the realms of Anahkólion.
+Over time, the allegiance due to him gradually faded from memory.

 NAÖHRAD